 It borders the small village of Karikili, located 8 km north of Vedanthangal, partially extending into Maduranthangam Taluk, Chengalpattu District, Tamil Nadu (Fig. 3).
-The sanctuary includes two rain-fed, non-perennial irrigation tanks spanning 58.442 hectares, characterized by generally flat terrain with intermittent undulations and gentle slopes.
+The sanctuary includes 2 rain-fed, non-perennial irrigation tanks spanning 58.442 ha, characterized by generally flat terrain with intermittent undulations and gentle slopes.
 It consists of rich diversity of flora and fauna, including mangroves like Avicennia and Rhizophora, herbaceous plants, and wetland vegetation.
-It is a vital habitat for numerous bird species, such as the Painted Stork, Black-headed Ibis, and Little Egret, as well as small mammals like the Indian Fox and various reptiles, especially during the migratory season.
-Situated at an elevation of 100 meters above mean sea level (MSL), the sanctuary experiences variable rainfall, ranging from 400 mm to nearly 1700 mm annually.
-This variability
+It is a vital habitat for numerous bird species, such as the Painted Stork, Black-headed Ibis and Little Egret as well as small mammals like the Indian Fox and various reptiles, especially during the migratory season.
+Situated at an elevation of 100 m above mean sea level (MSL), the sanctuary experiences variable rainfall, ranging from 400 mm to nearly 1700 mm annually.
+This variability leads to periodic flooding during the monsoon months (October to December).
+It is situated at an elevation of 100 m above mean sea level